-Kaye Dacus (KAY, like the letter; DAY, like day of the week, + cus, like cuss, another word for swearing: DAYcuss) is an editor, author, and educator who has been writing fiction for more than thirty years.
+Kaye Dacus (first name is pronounced KAY, like the letter; last name is pronounced DAY, like day of the week, + cuss, another word for swearing: Dacus = DAYcuss) is an editor, author, and educator who has been writing fiction for more than thirty years.
 Although Kaye enjoyed her time in national writing groups (such as RWA and ACFW, where she was honored to serve in several elected positions, including Vice President in 2005) and local writing groups (such as Music City Romance Writers [RWA chapter] and MTCW, which she co-founded in 2003 with three other writers and served as president from 2004–2014), she has found a new writing group home among the faculty, alumni, and current students in the SHU-Writing Popular Fiction program, through which she participates in (almost) daily group writing sprints, a monthly “book club,” and daily conversation with writers across all genres.

 Kaye was born in Baton Rouge, Louisiana; but her family soon moved to Alaska and then, when she was four years old, to New Mexico, where she grew up and graduated from Las Cruces High School.
 After high school graduation it was back to Baton Rouge for Kaye, to attend Louisiana State University.
 Leaving LSU without a degree at the age of twenty-one, Kaye moved to Northern Virginia to live with her parents and work in the Washington DC area—which is when she “accidentally” started working in the newspaper industry and realized that words were what she wanted to work with the rest of her life.
 In 1996, she moved to Nashville, Tennessee; and she has called Music City USA home ever since.